omani/telegram-monerotipbot/README.md

 * You can contribute with pull requests.

 ## Donations
-I love Monero (XMR) and building applications for and on top of Monero.

-You can make me happy by donating Monero to the following address:
+You can make me happy by donating Bitcoin to the following address:
 ```
-89woiq9b5byQ89SsUL4Bd66MNfReBrTwNEDk9GoacgESjfiGnLSZjTD5x7CcUZba4PBbE3gUJRQyLWD4Akz8554DR4Lcyoj
+bc1qgezvfp4s0xme8pdv6aaqu9ayfgnv4mejdlv3tx
 ```

 ## Author